Robots that learn to evaluate models of collective behavior

-A closely related direction uses biohybrid robot–fish pairs to assess the fidelity of transferring interaction models from simulation to embodied robots.
-In particular, closed-loop biohybrid experiments have deployed learned interaction models on biomimetic robotic fish and quantified a “biomimicry gap” by comparing behavioral observables across fish–fish pairs, fish–robot pairs, and simulations \cite{papaspyrosQuantifyingbiomimicrygap2024}.
-Our objective differs: rather than asking whether a particular behavioral model can be executed on a robot without introducing artifacts from embodiment and signaling, we use the robot as a standardized interactive probe to quantify how candidate models respond relative to live fish under matched closed-loop conditions.
+Relatedly, biohybrid robot–fish studies have used closed-loop experiments to assess the fidelity of transferring learned interaction models from simulation to embodied robots, quantifying a “biomimicry gap” by comparing behavioral observables across fish–fish pairs, fish–robot pairs, and simulations \cite{papaspyrosQuantifyingbiomimicrygap2024}.
+Our objective differs: rather than asking whether a particular interaction model can be executed on a robot without introducing artifacts from embodiment and signaling, we use the robot as an embodied hypothesis test.
+For each candidate behavioral model, we train a robot control policy that should succeed if that model captures the relevant interaction dynamics; comparing simulated and live-fish responses under the same policy then provides the empirical test.

-Interactive robotic probes have already demonstrated that embodied, closed-loop experiments can reveal behavioural rules invisible to open-loop playback---for example, showing that a robot's responsiveness to a fish's avoidance reactions modulates following duration \cite{maxeiner_social_2023}.
-Yet these experiments test specific interaction hypotheses without assessing whether the computational model from which such hypotheses derive faithfully captures the animal's overall behavioural repertoire.
-A complementary limitation applies to purely data-driven models: deep-learning approaches can reproduce observed trajectory statistics with remarkable fidelity \cite{papaspyrosQuantifyingbiomimicrygap2024}, but because they are fit to data rather than derived from mechanistic principles, they cannot be falsified in the classical Popperian sense---a sufficiently flexible model may match any dataset without embodying a testable causal hypothesis.
+A related challenge arises for purely data-driven models: deep-learning approaches can reproduce observed trajectory statistics with remarkable fidelity \cite{papaspyrosQuantifyingbiomimicrygap2024}, but because they are fit to data rather than derived from mechanistic principles, they cannot be falsified in the classical Popperian sense---a sufficiently flexible model may match any dataset without embodying a testable causal hypothesis.
 What is missing, then, is a methodology that mirrors the two core steps of the scientific method applied to behavioural models: first, extract \emph{testable predictions} from a candidate model by training an agent whose strategy should succeed if the model is correct; and second, \emph{test those predictions empirically} by deploying that agent in a real animal--robot interaction experiment.